etiennedevaux/TheMeatingPlace/README.md

 Mobile
 ![Mobile](project_files/wireframes/manage_users_page_mobile.png)

-## Edit User Page Wireframe
+### Edit User Page Wireframe
 Desktop
 ![Desktop](project_files/wireframes/edit_user_page_desktop.png)
 Tablet
 ![Tablet](project_files/wireframes/edit_user_page_tablet.png)
 Mobile
 ![Mobile](project_files/wireframes/edit_user_page_mobile.png)

-## Features
+## 4. Features
-Responsive on all device sizes
+Responsive design, ensuring a high-quality user experience on all device sizes.

+Consistent design of user controls across the site.

-Deafults to 404 page if a URL does not exist and on errors where a find query returns no results
+Defaults to a well designed 404 page, providing user feedback if a URL does not exist and on errors where a find query returns no results.

-The 404 page gives clear feedback to the user, and after a short delay, will redirect to the home page.
-The Home Page can be selected sooner.

-The search filter is a drop down, select box, which is only populated with categories that have been associated with a menu
+The search filter is a drop down, select box, which is only populated with categories that have been associated with a menu Testing

-Interactive elements
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+### 4.1 Navigation Bar and Background Image

+The Navigation Bar appears throughout the user journey on the site, ensuring that users always have rapid navigation across and around the site.

+The Navigation Bar itself is responsive, so that it changes with screen sizes to adapt to different devices.
+The options appearing on the navigation bar vary in accordance with whether the user is new, registered and logged in or logged in as an administrator.

+The colour scheme reflects the background image, which also appears throughout the site.

+### 4.2 Home Page / Recipes Page

+The home page and recipes page are the same.
+The purpose of the site is immediately clear, and does not warrant distracting information.
+This page is visible to all users, the features within it change in accordance with whether or not the user is logged in and whether or not they are the owner of the recipes.

+The Recipes are listed in reverse order of when they were added or last modified.

+#### 4.2.1 Recipe Information

+The recipe information appears firstly in a long list with a summary.
+That summary contains an image, a title, a description and information about the creator.

+An arrow on the image indicates that the user should click for more information, in fact they can click on any part of the recipe row.
+When they do this information about the Ingredients, Equipment and Cooking Instructions appear.

+If the person logged in was the creator of the recipe then an Edit button will appear, clicking on this will take the user to the Edit Recipe page.

+With a second click, that additional information disappears.

+#### 4.2.2 Recipe Creator Information

+The name of the creator and their image appear by default.
+When the mouse is over the image then user profile information replaces the recipe description.
+When the mouse is moved away this reverts.

+For small devices, such as mobile devices, the creator image disappears to prioritise the recipe information.

+#### 4.2.3 Recipe Filters

+The recipes can be filtered by the Course Category (e.g. Main, Dessert, Starter etc).

+The data query is designed to only show the categories that have been used plus the 'All', so that a zero return will not happen.
+Categories can, therefore, be available to users creating new recipes, but until they are used they will not appear in the dropdown.

+The backend Python handles the All option so that the recipes are not filtered.

+The dropdown defaults to 'All', and returns to 'All' when a filter is applied - this gives a single click to clear the filter.

+### 4.3 Register Page

+### Login Page

+### Profile Page

+### Edit Profile Page

+### New Recipe Page

+### Edit Recipe Page

+### Manage Categories Page

+### Edit Category Page

+### Manage Users Page

+### Edit User Page

-Technologies Used
+## 5. Technologies Used

 Languages Used

 HTML5
 CSS3
-Frameworks, Libraries & Programs Used
+Javascript
+Python

+Flask

+Jinja

-Bootstrap 4.4.1:
+Bootstrap 5.1.0:
 Bootstrap was used to assist with the responsiveness and styling of the website.
-Hover.css:
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
-Google Fonts:
-Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
 Font Awesome:
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
-jQuery:
-jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+Materialize 1.0.0

+jQuery 3.5.1:

 Git
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub:
 GitHub is used to store the projects code after being pushed from Git.
-Photoshop:
+Microsoft Photo Editor
-Photoshop was used to create the logo, resizing images and editing photos for the website.
+Photo Editor resizing images and editing photos for the website.
-Balsamiq:
+Pencil:
 Balsamiq was used to create the wireframes during the design process.
-Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+Interactive elements

+Visual Studio Code

+Mongo DB

+Heroku

 W3C Markup Validator - Results
 W3C CSS Validator - Results

-Testing User Stories from User Experience (UX) Section First Time Visitor Goals
+## 6. Testing User Stories from User Experience (UX) Section
+The 404 page gives clear feedback to the user, and after a short delay, will redirect to the home page.
+The Home Page can be selected sooner.
+First Time Visitor Goals
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.